 More frequent reporting can improve transparency and trust.

-e.g. Some Reg A+ issuers provide semiannual updates.
+e.g. Many Reg A+ issuers provide semiannual updates.

 Annual updates